Race Relations Commissioner calls for Kaipara to reconsider karakia ban

 Tātou i a tātou katoa

-(May peace be widespread, Many the sea be like greenstone; a pathway for all of us this day.
+(May peace be widespread, may the sea be like greenstone; a pathway for all of us this day.
 Let us show respect for each other, for one another.
 Bind us all together).

 Local Democracy Reporting is Public Interest Journalism funded through NZ On Air.